AlistairKeiller/sample-ackermann-amr/tutorial/tutorial.md

 #### 2.2.7 Load Viewport Capture to GPU

-Add the following code to the `evaluate` function to convert the captured viewport buffer to an image compatible with pytorch and add it to the GPU:
+Add the following code to the `evaluate` function to convert the captured viewport buffer to an image compatible with PyTorch and add it to the GPU:

 ```python
 # 2.2.7 Load the viewport capture from buffer and add it to the GPU